Back to Blog

 It's easy to get overwhelmed by the changes.
 Here's what's exactly the same:

-• 20 multiple choice questions — same format
+• 20 questions (multiple choice or true/false) — same format

 • 75% passing score — still need 15/20